 Complaints received in writing (e-mail and letter) shall be acknowledged within 24 hours, if not sooner, and staff should attempt to resolve the matter within ten (10) business days or as soon as possible.

-Where a complaint cannot be easily resolved by front-line staff, it will be brought to the attention of the Chief Executive Officer.
-If the Chief Executive Officer cannot resolve the complaint, it will be brought forward to the Executive Committee and, if required, the Foundation’s Board.
-If the complaint is about the Chief Executive Officer, it will be handled by the Chair of the Executive Committee.
+Where a complaint cannot be easily resolved by front-line staff, it will be brought to the attention of the Executive Director.
+If the Executive Director cannot resolve the complaint, it will be brought forward to the Executive Committee and, if required, the Foundation’s Board.
+If the complaint is about the Executive Director, it will be handled by the Chair of the Executive Committee.
 Complainants will be kept informed of the status of their complaint.
 Every attempt will be made to resolve escalated complaints within an additional ten (10) business days so that all complaints are resolved within a month of having been received.

 In the case of a complaint made about a Hospital program, service, staff member or volunteer, the complaint will be re-directed to the Patient Experience Office.